mara-alves/LEIC-A-IST/PO/README.md

 # PO Project 2020-21
-This is a project I made for the course called *Programação com Objetos*.
+This is a project I made for the course called *Programação com Objetos*, with Margarida Rodrigues.
 Consists on a management application for a distribution company.
-My final grade was `17/20`.
+Our final grade was `17/20`.

 The UML doesn't represent the final code: we did the UML first.
 And it has quite some mistakes.
 Sorry about that.